Ozn87/SU-Quiz/README.md

-# Getting Started with Create React App
+# Getting Started with this app

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+You must provide your own set of questions, an example is in the data folder

 ## Available Scripts